mohammad-alzool/first-demo/gethub-pages.md

-to know more about using markdown and how to use it you can read this [artical](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax) and this [artical](https://guides.github.com/features/mastering-markdown/)
+To know more about using markdown and how to use it you can read this [artical](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax) and this [artical](https://guides.github.com/features/mastering-markdown/)